Hydrocodone: Detection in body fluids

 Hydrocodone concentrations are measured in blood, plasma, and urine to seek evidence of misuse, to confirm diagnoses of poisoning, and to assist in investigations into deaths.
 Many commercial opiate screening tests react indiscriminately with hydrocodone, other opiates, and their metabolites, but chromatographic techniques can easily distinguish hydrocodone uniquely.
-Blood and plasma hydrocodone concentrations typically fall into the 5–30 µg/L range among people taking the drug therapeutically, 100–200 µg/L among recreational users, and 100–1,600 µg/L in cases of acute, fatal overdosage.
+Blood and plasma hydrocodone concentrations typically fall into the 5–30 μg/L range among people taking the drug therapeutically, 100–200 μg/L among recreational users, and 100–1,600 μg/L in cases of acute, fatal overdosage.
 Co-administration of the drug with food or alcohol can very significantly increase the resulting plasma hydrocodone concentrations that are subsequently achieved.

 Synthesis

-Hydrocodone is most commonly synthesized from Thebaine, a constituent of opium latex from the dried poppy plant.
-Once Thebaine is obtained, the reaction undergoes hydrogenation using a palladium catalyst.
+Hydrocodone is most commonly synthesized from thebaine, a constituent of opium latex from the dried poppy plant.
+Once thebaine is obtained, the reaction undergoes hydrogenation using a palladium catalyst.

 Structure

-There are three important structures in hydrocodone: the amine group, which binds to the tertiary nitrogen binding site in the central nervous system's opioid receptor, the hydroxy group that binds to the anionic binding side, and the phenyl group which binds to the phenolic binding site.
+There are three important structures in hydrocodone: the amine group, which binds to the tertiary nitrogen binding site in the central nervous system's opioid receptor, the hydroxy group that binds to the anionic binding site, and the phenyl group which binds to the phenolic binding site.
 This triggers a G protein activation and subsequent release of dopamine.

 History

 Hydrocodone was first synthesized in Germany in 1920 by Carl Mannich and Helene Löwenheim.
 It was approved by the Food and Drug Administration on 23 March 1943 for sale in the United States and approved by Health Canada for sale in Canada under the brand name Hycodan.

 Hydrocodone was first marketed by Knoll as Dicodid, starting in February 1924 in Germany.
 This name is analogous to other products the company introduced or otherwise marketed: Dilaudid (hydromorphone, 1926), Dinarkon (oxycodone, 1917), Dihydrin (dihydrocodeine, 1911), and Dimorphan (dihydromorphine).
 Paramorfan is the trade name of dihydromorphine from another manufacturer, as is Paracodin, for dihydrocodeine.

-The name Dicodid was registered in the United States and appears without a monograph as late as 1978 in the Physicians' Desk Reference; Dicodid may have been marketed to one extent or another in North America in the 1920s and early 1930s.
-The drug was pure hydrocodone in small 5 and 10 mg tablets, physically similar to the Dilaudid tablets.
-It is no longer manufactured by Knoll in Germany, nor is a generic available.
-Hydrocodone was never as common in Europe as it is in North America—dihydrocodeine is used for its spectrum of indications.
-Germany was the number two consumer of hydrocodone until the manufacture of the drug was discontinued there.
-Now, the world outside the United States accounts for less than 1% of annual consumption.
-It was listed as a Suchtgift under the German Betäubungsmittelgesetz and regulated like morphine.
-It became available in the Schengen Area of the European Union as of 1 January 2002 under Title 76 of the Schengen Treaty.
+Hydrocodone was patented in 1923, while the long-acting formulation was approved for medical use in the United States in 2013.
+It is most commonly prescribed in the United States, which consumed 99% of the worldwide supply as of 2010.
+In 2018, it was the 402nd most commonly prescribed medication in the United States, with more than 400,000 prescriptions.